zugravel-teodor/zugravel-teodor/README.md

 - 📝 Learn more about me: -***zugravel-teodor.github.io***-

-- 💬 Ask me about **digital rights, privacy and unix-like operating systems.**
+- 💬 Ask me about **digital rights, online privacy, free software and unix-like operating systems.**

 - 📫 How to reach me: **(soon...)**